THM-Health/PILOS/docs/INSTALL.md

 ```

 ### External authentication
-PILOS can be connected to the following external authentication systems: LDAP, OpenID-Connect and SAML 2.0
+PILOS can be connected to external authentication systems.
+We currently only support LDAP.
+OpenID-Connect and SAML 2.0 are in planning.

 Please have a look at our [documentation](EXTERNAL_AUTHENTICATION.md) on how to setup external authenticators.

 ### Customization